 Adam R. Satin

-Attorney Satin has been listed by Super Lawyers for 2012–2014 having been named a Massachusetts Rising Stars Super Lawyer from 2005–2011 as published in Boston Magazine.
-He is also selected for inclusion in New England's Best Lawyers® and The Best Lawyers in America® each year since 2012.
+Attorney Satin is admitted to practice law in Massachusetts and Rhode Island.
+He has been listed annually by Super Lawyers since 2012, having previously earned Massachusetts Rising Stars recognition from Super Lawyers from 2005–2011, as published in Boston Magazine.
+He has also been selected for inclusion in New England's Best Lawyers® and The Best Lawyers in America® each year since 2012.